HandsOnDataViz/book/docs/HandsOnDataViz.md

     Null Island in the Atlantic Ocean, where the latitude and longitude are both 0.
 You learned how to recognize and deal with [bad data in chapter 4](bad-data.html).
-To remove many of these incorrectly geocoded crashes, let’s add another filter on *Latitude* column and set it to *Is greater than* with the value of 0.
+To remove many of these incorrectly geocoded crashes, let’s add another filter on *LATITUDE* column and set it to *Is greater than* with the value of 0.
 This way we show crashes located in the northern hemisphere, north of the Null Island, where New York City is located.
 After you correctly set both